· 635 million Metric Tonnes (MMT) of proven oil reserves (2P).

 · India was the third-largest consumer of oil in the world in 2015, after the United States & China.

 · Oil imports constitute about 81% of India's total domestic oil consumption in 2015-16.

-· Oil and gas contributes about 34.4% to primary energy consumption in India.
+· Oil and gas contribute about 34.4% of primary energy consumption in India.

 · India had 54 Trillion cubic feet of proven natural gas reserves at the beginning of 2015.
 Approximately 34% of total reserves are located onshore, while 66% are offshore.

 · India has 230.066 MMTPA of refining capacity with a surplus refining capacity of about 15%, making it the second-largest refiner in Asia after China.
 Private & joint venture companies own about 41% of total capacity.